 - Audit Committee.

 - Finance and General Purposes Committee

 - Performance Review and Remuneration Committee

-- Learning, Teaching & Research Committee (formerly Learning and Teaching Committee)
+- Learning, Teaching & Research Committee

 - Human Resources Committee

 - Search and Nomination Committee

 - Chairs Committee

 - New Campus Project Board

 - Longman Disposal Project Board

 Committee membership is agreed by the Board and comprises Board members, one of whom is appointed the committee Chair and one the Vice Chair, and are attended and supported by appropriate senior managers at the College.